Coherent-Partners/spark-ts-sdk/docs/folders.md

 ### Returns

-This method returns an array of folders with their information.
+This method returns all folders with their information that match the search criteria.

 ```json
 {